youritech/jstp/doc/protocol.md

 of that too, there's no need to build the same mechanism again on top of WebSocket and induce unnecessary overhead because of situation that will never happen.

-On the other hand, when WebSocket is used as the transport protocol, each JSTP packet will be parsed independently.